Antonov An-12: Soviet Air Forces

-The Aircraft first took flight in 1957 and was produced in the USSR until 1973.
+The aircraft first took flight in 1957 and was produced in the USSR until 1973.
 It was used in a variety of roles from search and rescue operations to equipment transportation.
 Its most significant use was seen during the Soviet-Afghan War.
-Among Soviet Soldiers, it was infamously known that the plane would take off from Afghanistan to Tashkent with "Cargo 200" or coffins with the bodies of deceased soldiers.
-To this regard the aircraft was nicknamed "Black Tulip" (Russian: «Чёрный тюльпан»).
+Among Soviet soldiers, it was infamously known that the plane would take off from Afghanistan to Tashkent with "Cargo 200" or coffins with the bodies of deceased soldiers, though this reputation wasn't well-known in the early stages of the war.
+To this regard, the aircraft was nicknamed "Black Tulip" (Russian: «Чёрный тюльпан»); the origin of the nickname is unclear.
+There are quite a few monuments in Russia named Black Tulip to commemorate the killed during the Afghan War.

+Russia

+During the Russian invasion of Ukraine Russia lost one An-12 on 1 June 2025 due to Ukraine's Operation Spider's Web.

 Variants

 In addition to its basic cargo transport role, the An-12 was adapted as a platform for a wide variety of specialist tasks and some 30 different variants were produced.
 Upgrades included increased take-off weights and additional fuel capacity.
 The upgraded variant An-12BP became the standard tactical transport of the Soviet and other air forces.
-In 2019, it was announced at the military "Army-2019" Forum that Russia started working on an armed ground-attack and close air support variant of the An-12, similar to the AC-130.
+In 2019, it was announced at the military "Army-2019" Forum that Russia started working on an armed ground-attack and close air support variant of the An-12, similar to the American AC-130.
 In 2021, it was announced that the gunship will not be based on the An-12 after all, as it did not meet the requirements for a "flying gunner."

 Operators

-Currently the An-12 is popular with cargo operators, especially those in the CIS, Africa and the Indian subcontinent.
+Currently, the An-12 is popular with cargo operators, especially those in the CIS, Africa and the Indian subcontinent.

 Civil operators

-On 12 January 2009, the United Arab Emirates (UAE) issued a temporary ban of the An-12 from flying over their airspace following runway incursions at Sharjah International Airport and the GCAA has advised operators to stop using the aircraft.
-The ban was made permanent in Feb 2010.
+On 8 January 2009, following numerous incidents involving the An-12 in the United Arab Emirates (UAE), the General Civil Aviation Authority (GCAA) issued a temporary ban of the An-12 from UAE airspace.
+On 1 March 2010, the ban was made permanent after the An-12 failed a GCAA airworthiness evaluation.